 \BEW Suppose that $N$ satisfies all premises.
 We shall prove that $\PT_{\mathit{nonDC}}$ (Figure \ref{non-DC-lts.fig}) can be embedded into $RG(N)$.

-Since $N$ is nonpersistent, there is some nonpersistent reachable state $M$.
-Pick one of them that is nearest to $M_0$, that is, we have $M_0\xfire{\delta}M$ (central horizontal line in Figure \ref{nonac.fig}), and whenever $M_0\xfire{\tau}M'$ for another nonpersistent state $M'$, then $|\tau|\geq|\gamma|$.
-In particular, no nonpersistent state is reachable by a sequence that is shorter than $\delta$, and $\delta$ is itself persistent.
+Since $N$ is non-persistent, there is some non-persistent reachable state $M$.
+Pick one of them that is nearest to $M_0$, that is, we have $M_0\xfire{\delta}M$ (central horizontal line in Figure \ref{nonac.fig}), and whenever $M_0\xfire{\tau}M'$ for another non-persistent state $M'$, then $|\tau|\geq|\delta|$.
+In particular, no non-persistent state is reachable by a sequence that is shorter than $\delta$, and $\delta$ is itself persistent.
 Also, let $M_1$ and $M_2$ with $M\xfire{a}M_1$ and $M\xfire{b}M_2$ be the corners of the 1/2-diamond starting at $M$ (right-hand side of Figure \ref{nonac.fig}).
 Of course, $a\neq b$, since otherwise, there is no proper choice at $M$, and $M_1\neq M\neq M_2$ since $M$ enables $a$ and $b$ while $M_1$ does not enable $b$ and $M_2$ does not enable $a$.

 By the S$\widetilde{\text{P}}$E property, there is some persistent sequence, Parikh-equivalent to $M_0\xfire{\delta a}M_1$, by which $M_1$ can be reached from $M_0$.
 This sequence cannot lead through $M$; indeed, if that sequence has the form $M_0\xfire{\delta'}M\xfire{x\delta''}M_1$, since $\delta'$ may not be shorter than $\delta$ and $\Parikh(\delta a)=\Parikh(\delta' x\delta'')$, we must have $\delta''=\leer$; if $x\neq b$ then $b$ is switched from enabled to non-enabled when going from $M$ to $M_1$, and if $x=b$ then $M_1=M_2$ and $a$ is switched from enabled to non-enabled when going from $M$ to $M_1$; in either case, that sequence is not persistent.